 Bangladeshi protest intensifies against Rampal coal plant

-A number of leaders and activists face violence during the ‘Dhaka-Sunderbans road march’ rally on 16th and 17th Otober.
+A number of leaders and activists face violence during the ‘Dhaka-Sunderbans road march’ rally on the 16th and 17th Otober.
 Participants signalled that protest will intensify if the government does not stop the planned coal power plant.

 Three bidders for Rampal

-- Consortium of Marubeni Corporation of Japan and Lersen & Toubro Ltd of India
+- Consortium of Marubeni Corporation of Japan and Lersen & Toubro Ltd of India;

-- Consortium of Harbin Electric International Company Ltd of China, ALSTOM of France and Jiangsu Etern Company Ltd of China
+- Consortium of Harbin Electric International Company Ltd of China, ALSTOM of France and Jiangsu Etern Company Ltd of China;

 - Bharat Heavy Electricals Ltd (BHEL), India.